 Education:

-Courtney received her bachelor’s degree in communication and history from Newman University.
-At Newman, she served as the editor-in-chief of the student newspaper, a resident assistant, and a student ambassador.
-For her senior honors thesis, Courtney wrote an educational role-playing game about Kansas History which was executed as the Honors Seminar class final.
+She studied communication and history at Newman University in Wichita, where she served as the editor-in-chief of the student newspaper.
+For her senior thesis, Courtney created an educational role-playing game about Kansas History which was executed as the Honors Seminar class final.

-With the help of the Weigand Trust, Courtney was able to attend her top choice law school, Notre Dame Law School, in 2020.
+With the help of the Weigand Trust, Courtney was able to attend her top choice law school, Notre Dame Law School.

 Courtney was a summer associate with Fleeson, Gooing, Coulson, & Kitch in Wichita in 2021.
-In 2022, she was a summer associate at Polsinelli in Kansas City, where she will start work as an attorney in November.
+She was a summer associate at Polsinelli in Kansas City in 2022.
+She accepted a full-time associate position at Polsinelli, starting in 2023.

 “Growing up in Kansas, I learned about the power of hard work, the importance of integrity, and the strength that comes from community.
 I want to continue to build upon the foundation that started at home and use what I learn in law school to hopefully make a positive difference in the world.”